clee24/Volleyball-Serve-Classification/README.md

+This project utilizes integration with google collab and drive.
 Here's a basic outline of how we plan to achieve volleyball serve classification:

 1. Data Collection:
 Gather a dataset of volleyball serve videos.
 This dataset should include examples of different types of serves we want to classify.